bpmn-io/bpmn.io/src/blog/2016/019-bpmn-js-colors.md

 ### Built-in Color Support

-Colors work in both modeler and viewer and get read from / persisted to the BPMN 2.0 XML.
+Colors work in both modeler and viewer and get read from / persisted to the BPMN 2.0 XML using a vendor extension.
 To set colors in the modeler, do that programatically:

 ```javascript